tv42/gitosis/README.rst

 public-sshkey in the keydir.

 ### static principal-files
+Static principal-files have a big drawback in this usecase.
+Always the first found match is taken.
+Every user has the same alloewd principals (allowedPrincipals from config).
+I don't know, how to get a match from the current user to the right principal-line...
+The first one is taken, which matches, so every time, the first line is taken...

+If you know, how to solve that, let me know.
+So i use only the dynamic AuthorizedPrincipalCommand

 If you don't want to use the AuthorizedPrincipalCommand, you get a statically generated principal-file on each commit of your gitosis-admin repo.
 Just add::